Juniper/contrail/README.md

 MariaDB [(none)]> ALTER USER 'root'@'localhost' IDENTIFIED BY 'contrail123';
 ```

-Executing the script below, will drop the contrail_test schema if it exists, recreated it and initialise this schema
+Executing the script below, will drop the contrail_test schema if it exists, recreate it and initialise this schema

 ``` shell
 ./tools/reset_db.sh